Umar-2026/ContentManangementSystem/README.md

 SaaS	Software as a Service
 SSR	Server-Side Rendering
 CSR	Client-Side Rendering

-### 1.4 References
-•	Kashifraz/SE-HyperlocalDeliverySystem-Architecture (Reference Architecture Repo)
-•	WordPress Core Architecture Documentation — wordpress.org
-•	C4 Model for Software Architecture — c4model.com
-•	ISO/IEC 42010:2011 — Software Architecture Description Standard
-•	OWASP Top 10 — Web Application Security

 ### 2. System Overview
 ### 2.1 System Description
-The CMS is a full-featured, extensible web-based platform that enables non-technical users to create, edit, organize, and publish digital content.
+The CMS is a full-featured, extensible web-based platform that enables non-technical users to create, edit, organize, and publish digital content make website, blog or post .
 Inspired by WordPress, the system follows a plugin-based monolithic-to-microservices evolution path — starting with a modular monolith and providing clean API boundaries for future service extraction.

 The platform supports multiple modes of operation: a traditional server-rendered front-end for SEO-critical use cases, and a headless API mode for decoupled front-end frameworks (React, Vue, mobile apps).